Danielle Perez: Career

-Perez appeared on the game show The Price Is Right in 2015 where she won a treadmill.
+Perez appeared on the game show The Price Is Right in 2015 where she won a treadmill despite being in a wheelchair.
+Perez found humor in this ironic moment.
 She appeared on Jimmy Kimmel Live! soon after, and Kimmel gave her a trip on a Royal Caribbean Cruise.

 Perez has performed comedy at a number of festivals and venues, including SF Sketchfest, Laughing Skull Comedy Festival, and the Brooklyn Comedy Festival.
 She has opened for many popular comedians, including Maria Bamford, Laurie Kilmartin, and Guy Branum.
 She participated in CBS's Diversity Sketch Comedy Showcase in 2020 in Los Angeles, a showcase designed to spotlight historically underrepresented voices in comedy.
-She has credits on MTV's Decoded, NBC's StandUp, and A Little Late with Lilly Singh.
+She has credits on season 11 of Curb Your Enthusiasm, MTV's Decoded, NBC's StandUp, and A Little Late with Lilly Singh.
 She has also filmed sketches for BuzzFeed and voiced characters for Comedy Central.

-Perez is committed to accessibility and inclusivity in comedy.
+Perez advocates for accessibility and inclusivity in comedy.

 She founded Thigh Gap Comedy with fellow comics Madison Shepard and Danielle Radford.
 They put on live comedy shows around Los Angeles, including one called GENTRIFICATION in the Highland Park neighborhood.

+In 2022, it was announced that Perez would star in the comedy film Plan B, alongside Jon Heder, Tom Berenger, and Shannon Elizabeth.
+Perez voiced Charlotte Webber / Sun-Spider in Spider-Man: Across the Spider-Verse.

+Personal life

+When Perez was 20 years old, she was hit by a trolley in San Francisco while crossing the street.
+Her lower legs were amputated and she began using a wheelchair.
+She is openly queer.
+She has canvassed for the Democratic Socialists of America.